Person-Centred Practice in Social Care: Core Principles and Everyday Values

 🚀 Key Takeaways

-• Use simple 4-block plans; keep goals in the person’s words with micro-steps.
+• Use simple, lived 4-block plans; keep goals in the person’s words with micro-steps.

-• Verify practice through observation, supervision reflection and re-audits.
+• Verify practice through observation, reflective supervision and re-audits.

-• Record consent/capacity per decision; pursue least restrictive options.
+• Record consent/capacity per decision and pursue the least restrictive option.

-• Make it board-visible with a monthly PCP dashboard and NI sampling.
+• Make PCP board-visible with a monthly dashboard and quality sampling.